 Logos 10 seeks to help users live in the Word.
 It is helping me do just that.
 The Lord has given us an absurd blessing in a resource like Logos that allows us to better understand, learn, and grow in his Word.
 I am a better seminary student and minister of the gospel with Logos.1

 If you’re new to Logos, save yourself time and money and go read my Logos Buyer’s Guide.
 I’ll give you package recommendations and some other pro-tips to maximize your dollars.

 Use this link for a 30% discount to upgrade to Logos 10.
 If you’re new to Logos. you can get 15% off your Logos 10 library and five free books as well!

 Ping me on Twitter if you have any questions or just to say hello. 👋

 Disclosure: Logos provided me with an early release of Logos 10 for this review.
-As an affiliate, I get a small kickback for any base package purchases using my affiliate link.
+As an affiliate, I get a small kickback for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.
 I am grateful for your support and genuinely excited for you to get into Logos! ↩